 \section{Abstract}

-Due to the storage and retrieval efficiency, hashing has been widely deployed to approximate nearest neighbor search for large-scale multimedia retrieval.
-Cross-modal hashing, which improves the quality of hash coding by exploiting the semantic correlation across different modalities, has received increasing attention recently.
-For most existing cross-modal hashing methods, an object is first represented as of vector of hand-crafted or machine-learned features, followed by another separate quantization step that generates binary codes.
-However, suboptimal hash coding may be produced, because the quantization error is not statistically minimized and the feature representation is not optimally compatible with the binary coding.
-In this paper, we propose a novel Correlation Hashing Network (CHN) architecture for cross-modal hashing, in which we jointly learn good data representation tailored to hash coding and formally control the quantization error.
-The CHN model is a hybrid deep architecture constituting four key components: (1) an image network with multiple convolution-pooling layers to extract good image representations, and a text network with several fully-connected layers to extract good text representations; (2) a fully-connected hashing layer to generate modality-specific compact hash codes; (3) a squared cosine loss layer for capturing both cross-modal correlation and within-modal correlation; and (4) a new cosine quantization loss for controlling the quality of the binarized hash codes.
-Extensive experiments on standard cross-modal retrieval datasets show the proposed CHN model yields substantial boosts over latest state-of-the-art hashing methods.
+Hashing is widely applied to approximate nearest neighbor search for large-scale multimodal retrieval with storage and computation efficiency.
+Cross-modal hashing improves the quality of hash coding by exploiting semantic correlations across different modalities.
+Existing cross-modal hashing methods first transform data into low-dimensional feature vectors, and then generate binary codes by another separate quantization step.
+However, suboptimal hash codes may be generated since the quantization error is not explicitly minimized and the feature representation is not jointly optimized with the binary codes.
+This paper presents a Correlation Hashing Network (CHN) approach to cross-modal hashing, which jointly learns good data representation tailored to hash coding and formally controls the quantization error.
+The proposed CHN is a hybrid deep architecture that constitutes a convolutional neural network for learning good image representations, a multilayer perception for learning good text representations, two hashing layers for generating compact binary codes, and a structured max-margin loss that integrates all things together to enable learning similarity-preserving and high-quality hash codes.
+Extensive empirical study shows that CHN yields state of the art cross-modal retrieval performance on standard benchmarks.